yeti-platform/yeti/README.md

 * [flask](http://flask.pocoo.org/) - a lightweight python web framework
 * [mongodb](http://www.mongodb.org/) - a NoSQL database.
 It interfaces to python with [pymongo](http://api.mongodb.org/python/current/)
+* [redis](redis.io) - An advanced in-memory key-value store
 * [d3js](http://d3js.org/) - a JavaScript library that produces awesome force-directed graphs (https://github.com/mbostock/d3/wiki/Gallery)
-* [bootstrap](http://twitter.github.io/bootstrap/) - a CSS framework that will eventually kill webdesign, but makes it extremely easy to quickly "webize" applications that are functionnal in command line without caring spending too much time on HTML and CSS.
+* [bootstrap](http://twitter.github.io/bootstrap/) - a CSS framework that will eventually kill webdesign, but makes it extremely easy to quickly "webize" applications that would only work through a command prompt.

 ## Roadmap

-My todo list is a text file on my desktop, its items are written in three different languages and I don't really think anyone else than me could understand the acronyms.

 **Collaboration** - The **main** direction I want this tool to take is to become collaborative.
 I have a few ideas for this, and I think it will become 100x more useful once data sharing is implemented.